OSGConnect/connectbook/setting-up-and-using-environment-modules.md

 	Requirements = [Other requirements ] && (HAS_CVMFS_oasis_opensciencegrid_org =?= TRUE)

 if you already have other requirements specified and need to append the OASIS requirement.

+Jobs submitted with the HTCondor requirement given above will automatically have the module system set up for them when run.
+So the only change needed to job scripts would be to add `module load` commands to load the appropriate modules.

 ## Available Software